We Drive From Moree To Lightning Ridge Via Walgett

 Gunyah Deepwater River Camping

-We are staying Gunyah Deepwater River Camping – it‘s an old property just out of the town of Deepwater.
+We camped at Gunyah Deepwater River Camping – it’s an old property just out of the town of Deepwater.
 Deepwater is about 50 km north of Glen Innes.
 What a fantastic place.
-Its bush camping and we had our pick of spots along about 2 k’s of river frontage.
-We managed to get everything set up without too much arguing this time but according to Amanda I still picked a shit spot.
+It’s bush camping and we had our pick of spots along about 2km of river frontage.
+We managed to get everything set up without too much arguing this time but according to Amanda I still picked a rubbish spot.
 It was about thirty feet from the one she picked out.
-We wouldn’t have been able to get the jockey wheel hooked up in her spot but mine was still rubbish!
+We wouldn’t have been able to get the jockey wheel lowered in her spot without digging a hole but mine was still the rubbish one!

 Set Up At Gunyah Near Deepwater NSW